shields the sunny urban fence posts

 - Not Threatened

-The underside of the lichen is black and covered in tiny, root-like structures called rhizines.
-These anchor the lichen to the bark, holding on through wind and rain.
-The margins of the lobes often have small, cup-like structures called soralia, which produce powdery granules (soredia) that break off and grow into new lichens.
-It is a master of fragmentation, a plant that reproduces by crumbling, scattering its dust across the bark.
+The underside of the lichen is black.
+Covered in tiny, root-like structures called rhizines.
+These anchor the lichen to the bark.
+Holding on through wind and rain.
+The margins of the lobes often have small, cup-like structures called soralia.
+Which produce powdery granules (soredia) that break off and grow into new lichens.
+It is a master of fragmentation.
+A plant that reproduces by crumbling.
+Scattering its dust across the bark.

 To find common grey shield lichen is to find the grey map on the bark.
-It is flat, leafy, wrinkled, a living painting on the trunk.
-It is the lichen of the familiar, the one you have seen a thousand times without knowing its name.
-It is the grey shield, the common one, the one that makes the old trees look older, the one that proves that the most familiar things are often the most remarkable.
+It is flat.
+Leafy.
+Wrinkled.
+A living painting on the trunk.
+It is the lichen of the familiar.
+The one you have seen a thousand times without knowing its name.
+It is the grey shield.
+The common one.
+The one that makes the old trees look older.